-And whereas we are witness to the growing erosion of, and bias against, Play and Art in the ongoing academic domination and takeover of our schools,
+And whereas we are witness to the growing erosion of, and bias against, Play and Art in the ongoing domination and takeover of our learning culture,

-We hereby declare Art and Play to be inalienable Birthrights of Learning, subject to protections guaranteed Americans under the United States Constitution and The Bill of Rights.
+We hereby declare Play and Art to be inalienable Birthrights of Learning, subject to protections guaranteed Americans under the United States Constitution and Bill of Rights.

-We believe that a body of Educators who embrace, in principle and practice, the use of these fundamental, free, and open resources will be equipped to defend themselves against, and overcome, the abuses of physical, corporate, and psychological control now widely suffered.
+We believe that a body of Parents and Educators who embrace, in principle and practice, the use of these fundamental, free, and open wellsprings will be equipped to defend themselves against, and overcome, the abuses of physical, corporate, and psychological control now widely suffered.
 These natural resources, which are crucial to the growth of a healthy learning culture, shall not be construed as mandated materials or propaganda, but, rather, as civil, freedom-fostering birthrights that are the proper foundation of a free and democratic learning culture.
-In a nation increasingly subject to the corrosive forces of corporate, legal, media, and political power and exploitation, we the people hereby declare the American Education learning culture free and independent, and, accordingly, adopt this Bill of Rights to ensure its survival and protection and preservation.
-We recognize that these rights are not unique to America, but that America, as it strives to uphold its place in history as a beacon of individual freedom and of the origin of the idea of a Constitutional right to pursue happiness, is where this fight for human birthrights has originated.
+In a nation increasingly subect to the corrosive forces of corporate, legal, media, and political power and exploitation, We the People hereby declare the American Education learning culture free and independent, and, accordingly, adopt this Bill of Rights to ensure its survival and protection and preservation.
+We recognize that these rights are not unique to America, but that America, as it strives to uphold its place in history as a beacon of individual freedom and of the origin of the idea of a Constitutional right to 'the pursuit of happiness', is where this fight for human birthrights has originated.
 We believe that it is only through a flourishing state of art and play that education can be revived and redressed to become truly free and independent.

 The American Education Bill of Rights